Story by Shannon Wianecki | Photography by Nina Kuna & Ryan Siphers

-The papa hehi that so impressed me are reserved for advanced dancers, who can tap out separate rhythms with their hands and feet, perform complex choreographies, and chant — simultaneously.
-The concentration required boggles my mind.
+The papa hehi that so impressed me are reserved for advanced dancers, who can simultaneously tap out separate rhythms with their hands and feet, perform complex choreographies and chant.
+The concentration required is mind-boggling.

 Kumu hula play the primary hula instruments: the pahu, a large, deep-voiced drum carved from the trunk of a coconut or breadfruit tree, and the ipu heke, a drum formed out of two joined gourds.
 The rhythmic drumbeats dictate the pace of the performance.

-On a deeper level, the materials the instruments are made from — plants, rocks, shells, feathers, and animal skins — reinforce the dancers’ connection to their natural environment.
-A drum cover made out of sharkskin contains the mana (spiritual power) of the shark.
+On a deeper level, the materials from which the instruments are made — plants, rocks, shells, feathers and animal skins — reinforce the dancers’ connection to their natural environment.
+For example, a drum cover made from sharkskin contains the mana (spiritual power) of the shark.

-“The sounds that emanate out of the pahu or ipu heke are the voices of the ancestors and gods,” says Holt.
+“The sounds that emanate from the pahu or ipu heke are the voices of the ancestors and gods,” says Holt.
 “The mana of the kumu and the mana that resides in the implements create sounds that harken back to the beginning of time.”

-His son’s first attempt was a puniu, the small knee drum played during seated dances.
-The boy husked and sanded a coconut shell to form the drum’s chamber, stretched wet goatskin across the top, and lashed it down with jute cordage.
+Molitau’s first attempt was a pūniu, the small knee drum played during seated dances.
+The boy husked and sanded a coconut shell to form the drum’s chamber, stretched wet goatskin across the top and lashed it down with jute cordage.
 He was so smitten with his drum that he painted it to look “antique.”
-His father, a stickler for authenticity and humility, shared it with his hālau as an example of what not to do.
+His father, a stickler for authenticity (and humility), shared it with his hālau as an example of what not to do.

-I met with him at Native Intelligence, the Wailuku store he opened five years ago.
-It’s a trove of indigenous Hawaiian objects — everything from feather lei to gorgeous gourd drums, which he crafts himself.
+I met with him at Native Intelligence, his Hawaiian specialty store in Wailuku.
+It’s a trove of indigenous Hawaiian objects — everything from feather lei to gorgeous gourd drums, all of which he crafts himself.
 The gold-and-black-speckled ipu heke have a slight sheen; he finishes them with oil rather than varnish.

-“I love making these,” he says, admiring his handiwork as if they were his children.
-And in fact, he views them as such.
+“I love making these,” he says, admiring his pieces as if they were his children.
+And, in fact, he views them as such.

 “The first kani [sound] of a drum is like a baby’s first cry,” he says.
 “It has a life now.”

-Molitau is currently choreographing a dance with a little-known Hawaiian instrument: the oeoe.
-Similar to an Aboriginal Australian bullroarer, it’s a hollow gourd the size of a baseball tied to a length of twine.
+Molitau once choreographed a dance using a little-known Hawaiian instrument called the oeoe — a hollow gourd the size of a chicken egg tied to a length of twine.
 When spun in front of the body like a propeller, it emits a soft, pulsing whistle, like wind ricocheting through trees or an owl’s twilight call.

 “The wind, makani, is an influential part of who we are,” says Molitau.
 “It is our ancestors just beyond the veil that we cannot see.”
 On the island of Kaho‘olawe, he says, there’s a place where 152 winds meet.
 Molitau’s ancestors had names for each of them, though only a dozen are still known.
 When you stand there, he says, “winds come up your toes, up the back of your spine, all over you, just embracing you.”

-He stands, untangles his oeoe string, and begins whirling the gourd in the air.
-Softly he chants the names of twelve winds he knows personally.
+He stands, untangles his oeoe string and begins whirling the gourd in the air.
+Softly he chants the names of the 12 winds he knows personally.
 For a moment, the store drops away and we are standing on the red soil of Kaho‘olawe, buffeted by invisible forces.
 This is the power of hula.